Privacy Policy

 We implement appropriate technical and organizational measures to protect personal data, including:

-- Encryption in transit and encryption at rest
+- Encryption in transit (TLS 1.2+) and at rest (AES-256)

-- Access controls (least-privilege)
+- Access controls (least-privilege principle)

-- Segregation of merchant environments
+- Logical separation of merchant environments (row-level security)

 - Monitoring and incident response processes

 11) Is Providing Data Required?
-Consequences of Non-Providing

-If required data is not provided, the withdrawal request may not be technically attributable or processable via the App, and the customer may need to use alternative withdrawal channels offered by the merchant.
+For end customers, providing certain information (order number, name, and email address) is required to identify the relevant contract and to send the legally required confirmation message.
+If this data is not provided, the withdrawal request may not be processable via the App, and the customer may need to use alternative withdrawal channels offered by the merchant (e.g., email, letter).

-12) Data Subject Rights and How to Exercise Them
+12) Data Subject Rights

-Under GDPR, data subjects may have rights including access, rectification, erasure, restriction, portability, and objection.
+Under GDPR, data subjects have rights including access, rectification, erasure, restriction, portability, and objection.

-A) End customers (typically: contact the merchant)
+A) End customers

-B) Merchants (contact us)
+B) Merchants

 Complaint to a supervisory authority